Transactions

 M

-drop rest forks and keeps only the finalized oneM
+drop rest forks and keeps only the confirmed oneM

 receives the proposals sequence and validates transactionsS